Sold your property overseas? Here’s 3 Ways To Transfer Money Back to USA

 1. Get a Check

 If at all possible avoid this option, unless you have a bank account in the country of sale which will make things slightly easier.
-Return to the US with a check in a foreign currency and you’re asking for trouble (and fees).
-Few banks will even perform this service and the ones that will transfer the money and credit your account will likely charge you a laundry list of fees (and there will be a considerable wait period too).
+Few banks will even perform this service and the ones that will transfer the money and credit your account could charge you a list of fees (and there will be a considerable wait period too).

 2. Send the money back to your US bank account